A Guide to the BC Economy and Labour Market

 Source: Statistics Canada & BC Stats

-The industry's share of total employment has fallen quite substantially since 1990, when nearly 6% of the workforce was directly employed by a government office or agency.
-In 2005, a little more than 4% of the workforce worked this industry.
+The industry's share of total employment has fallen quite substantially since 1990, when nearly 6% of the workforce was directly employed by a federal, provincial or local government office or agency.
+In 2008, a little more than 4% of the workforce was employed in this industry.
+Over the same period, the industry's share of total GDP has fallen from 6% to just over 5%.

 What are the most common occupations?

-The most common occupations within the public administration and defence industry are in business, finance and administration.
-Just over a third (37%) of the people who work for federal, provincial and local governments are in this occupational group.
-Most of them are clerical workers, secretaries, immigration and revenue officers, auditors, or in similar types of jobs.
+The most common occupations within public administration & defence are in business, finance & administration.
+Nearly a third (32%) of the people who work for federal, provincial, and local governments employed in these types of occupations.
+Most of them are clerical workers, secretaries, immigration & revenue officers, auditors, or in similar occupations.

-Most of the 18% of the workforce with jobs in sales and service occupations are police officers, firefighters, correctional officers, security guards or in occupations specific to the armed forces.
+Of the 21% of the workforce with jobs in sales & service occupations, most are police officers, military personnel, firefighters, correctional service officers, and bylaw enforcement officials.

-Thirty-seven percent of the workers are employed in business, finance & administrative occupations
+One in three workers is employed in business, finance & administrative occupations

-ThumbThirty-seven percent of the workers are employed in business, finance & administrative occupations
+One in three workers is employed in business, finance & administrative occupations

 Source: Canadian Occupational Projection System estimate